Vorkharium/vorkharium.github.io/_posts/2024-10-31-NetExec-and-CrackMapExec-Cheatsheet.md

 ```

 # CrackMapExec Commands
 As of 2024, CrackMapExec is deprecated, and I primarily use NetExec.
-However, there are still select cases where CrackMapExec remains useful.
+However, there are still some cases where CrackMapExec remains useful.
 Below are the commands I use most frequently:
 ## Enumeration
 ```shell
 # Enumerating Network (Find active reachable hosts)